JichengDuan/npg_rate-induced-tipping/README.md

 The paper link: https://npg.copernicus.org/articles/30/481/2023/

-I wrote the code for Figures 4 to 9 in the paper and reproduced those plots.
+I rewrote the code for Figures 4 to 9 in the paper and reproduced those plots.

 Figures 10 to 12 only require following the approach from Figures 6 and 7.